Sharing the easy tutorial on how to make and orange bird feeder. This is one of our favorite kids bird feeder that is great kids Spring activity.

 First you start by cutting the orange in half.
 Using the knife and or spoon to remove the fruit from inside the orange peel leaving you with a orange peel cup.
-Using the dowels or straws, poke both through the orange out the other side of the orange crossing in the middle.
+Using the dowels or straws, make sure they are least 4 to 6 inches long.
+Poke both through the orange out the other side of the orange crossing in the middle.

 Next you cut two equal size pieces of yarn or twine approximately 1.5 feet long.